With the range of current technologies and procedures available, people don’t want to, or more importantly, don’t have to, go under the knife.

 Overall, “the most effective options are procedures that are long lasting, have minimal downtime, and give patient’s natural looking results,” adds Zamora.

 » Not sure which non-surgical facelift treatment would be ideal for you?
-Use our doctor directory to find a top rated cosmetic doctor near you and discuss your options.
+Meet our medical review team.